vStamatakis/eyedoc-legal/PRIVACY.md

 # Privacy Policy for eyeDoc

-**Last Updated:** [Date]
+**Last Updated:** 05/03/2026

 ## Introduction
-Vaggelis Stamatakis ("we," "our," or "us") respects your privacy. **eyeDoc** was built with a "privacy-first" philosophy.
+Evangelos Stamatakis ("we," "our," or "us") respects your privacy. **eyeDoc** was built with a "privacy-first" philosophy.
 We do not collect, store, or sell your personal data.
 All processing related to your breaks, calendar events, and activity status happens locally on your Mac.

 ## Data Collection and Usage